AdobeDocs/experience-manager-64.en/help/communities/using/an-scf-sandbox.md

 >
 >If a simple community site is preferred, follow the [Create a Sample Page](../../communities/using/create-sample-page.md) tutorial.

-### Prerequisites {#prerequisites}
+## Prerequisites {#prerequisites}

 This tutorial assumes you have one AEM author and one AEM publish instance installed that has the [latest release](../../communities/using/deploy-communities.md#latest-releases) of Communities.

-Following are some helpful links for developers new to the AEM platform :
+Following are some helpful links for developers new to the AEM platform:

 * [Getting Started](../../sites/deploying/using/deploy.md#getting-started) - for deploying AEM instances

     * [The Basics](../../sites/developing/using/the-basics.md) - for developers of websites and features
     * [First Steps for Authors](../../sites/authoring/using/first-steps.md) - for authoring page content

-### Using CRXDE Lite Development Environment {#using-crxde-lite-development-environment}
+## Using CRXDE Lite Development Environment {#using-crxde-lite-development-environment}

 AEM developers spend much of their time in the [CRXDE Lite](../../sites/developing/using/developing-with-crxde-lite.md) development environment on an author instance.
 CRXDE Lite provides a less restricted access to the CRX repository.
 Classic UI tools and touch-enabled UI consoles provide more structured access to specific portions of the CRX repository.

-After signing in with administrative privileges, there are various ways to access CRXDE Lite :
+After signing in with administrative privileges, there are various ways to access CRXDE Lite:

 1. From global navigation, select **navigation**, **Tools**, **CRXDE Lite**.